khai93/rewiremock/README.md

   beforeEach( () => rewiremock.enable() );
   //...
   // here you will get some advantage in type casting and autocompleting.
-  // it will actually works...
+  // it will actually work...
   const someModule = require('someModule');
   //...
   afterEach( () => rewiremock.disable() );